Akashvarma26/BlogLoom/README.md

 - Test the api gateway link in postman with post method(body and raw).
 - Check CloudWatch, s3 for output.

-- Don't forget to delete the services created as they may incur costs.
+Note : Don't forget to delete the services created as they may incur costs.